Fractal Dynamics in Chaotic Quantum Transport: Introduction

-In this Letter we calculate the fractal scaling of conductance fluctuations in an open {\em quantum} stadium billiard.
-Our explicit solution of the time-dependent Schr\"odinger equation in real space and real time for chaotic transport goes beyond both the semiclassical treatment~\cite{Ketzmerick:1996vj} and the above mentioned quantum graph model~\cite{Hufnagel:2001vb}.
-We analyze the fractal scaling using a method which we call minimum-maximum (MIN-MAX) method~\cite{Meakin:1998te,Dubuc:1989vq,Sachrajda:1998wz}, as well as detrended fluctuation analysis~\cite{Peng:1995wi,Kantelhardt:2001uk,PengDNA} (DFA).
-The MIN-MAX method was used by Sachrajda {\em et al.}~\cite{Sachrajda:1998wz} for the analysis of {\em experimental} magnetoconductance curves.
-We are able to find a good agreement between theory and experiment, both yielding a fractal dimension $D \sim 1.2 \ldots 1.3$.
+In this work we calculate the fractal scaling of conductance fluctuations in an open {\em quantum} stadium billiard in a full 2D model in real space and real time.
+Our explicit solution of the time-dependent Schr\"odinger equation for chaotic transport goes beyond both the semiclassical treatment~\cite{Ketzmerick:1996vj} and the above mentioned quantum graph model~\cite{Hufnagel:2001vb}.
+We analyze the fractal scaling using two methods that originate from different fields of physics: the variation method~\cite{Meakin:1998te,Dubuc:1989vq,Sachrajda:1998wz} and detrended fluctuation analysis~\cite{Peng:1995wi,Kantelhardt:2001uk,PengDNA} (DFA).
+The variation method was used by Sachrajda {\em et al.}~\cite{Sachrajda:1998wz} for the analysis of {\em experimental} magnetoconductance curves.
+We are able to find a good agreement between theory and experiment, both yielding a fractal dimension $D \sim 1.3$.